 Specialties that do not require direct patient care are traditionally much shorter than those which do.

 Administration and education are usually available 100% online and are often less than 2 years.
 These programs are designed for the working nurse.

 NP, CNS, and CNM Programs

 NP, CNS, and CNM programs tend to be 2-3 years in length including clinical hours.
-Usually about 60 credit hours are required, either all graduate courses or only some, but this can vary by state and school.
+Usually, about 60 credit hours are required, either for all graduate courses or only some, but this can vary by state and school.
 Each state requires a certain amount of clinical hours to be eligible for the licensure exam.

 CRNA programs also vary by school and state but generally are about 2-3 years in length.
 These are almost always full-time programs requiring in-classroom coursework and preceptorship.
 Tuition costs range widely and state licensure is required.
 Most schools do not allow students to work during school due to the intensity of the curriculum.
 Taking years off of work may be financially difficult for some students but many students take out loans to ease the burden.

 Potential graduate students may feel overwhelmed with options.
-Many programs are available both in-classroom, online, part-time and full-time.
+Many programs are available both in-classroom, online, part-time, and full-time.

-After working as a RN in any chosen specialty for a while, most nurses will have an idea of what they like and don't like about day-to-day job functions.
+After working as an RN in any chosen specialty for a while, most nurses will have an idea of what they like and don't like about day-to-day job functions.
 Finding the true motivator and vision for the future is an important step in selecting the right graduate program.
 Some self-discovery may be in order!

 Questions to ask yourself: